I was accompanying my niece in her quest to buy stuff toys. Searching through various toys she brought my attention to

 You and others might consider it as a beautified version of skunk-asses.
 But what I see is a knifed smile.

 We didn’t have many things to watch when I was in kindergarten.
 Some cartoons here and there, the old Duck-tales, sprinkled with Mickey-mouse masalas.
 It was still a fun loving family until some naive cousins of mine introduced me to these strange, frightening tubby-species.

 I hated that smiling baby sun.
 Always readying itself for a moment’s notice to shoot its ray-projectiles into the realm of kids.
 Children, accompanied by adults unaware of the hidden potential behind that chopstick-smile!
 Which was nothing worst that the child version of the goofiest character in international politics, only to be overtaken by the one sitting in the United States of America:

 But things did not stop at it.
 You must be knowing that these “devilish Tubbies” were wannabe humanoid creatures with strange television sets bulging out off their protruding bellies.
-These T.V. sets showcased some real video clips with real people which turned out to be “STRANGE”.
+These T.V. sets showcased some real videos with real people which turned out to be “STRANGE”.

 When we talk about strangeness, what will you make up of this:

 Back to why it scared the wits out of me?
 I used to think that these weird species were hiding something behind their plastic smiles.
 As if Leonardo da Vinci himself had carved out another mysterious smile on an animated Monalisa- that too high on weeds.
 These tubby-freak creatures were strangely bigger than the trees planted on that hill.
 By hill, I mean the garden where they performed their daily ritual.

 There were some weird instances in the show which can frighten anyone to such an extent that they will behave irrationally.
 For example, you might end up watching one episode where one of the “Oinkey-Po” is busy searching for his BALLS!

 Wait. . .